MahmoudAshours/Copia/README.md

 ### PDF Screen
 <img width="358" alt="Screen Shot 2020-05-14 at 8 24 29 AM" src="https://user-images.githubusercontent.com/50237142/81900092-7ce51680-95bc-11ea-9487-ab17311be7a4.png">

+- The [Floating action button (owl icon)](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L144) (bottom-right) is the main PDF icon manager , it controls the PDF screen features
+- It expands and minimizes once clicked on.
+- It dissapears once clicked on the PDF itself. (to give the reader comfort time while reading)

 ![copiaPdfMenu](https://user-images.githubusercontent.com/50237142/82972390-38eb0c00-9fd5-11ea-9cb6-ff3176d45ae4.png)

+### Owl Fab components :
+#### Bookmarks (Heart icon)
+- The user can [bookmark](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L159) a certain page in the PDF.
+It has 2 expected behaviours :
+- When clicked at first (assuming that the page isn't bookmarked) , the heart turns to red , and the page number is updated in the database.
+- When clicked (assuming that the page is already bookmarked) , the heart returns to the original color , and the page number is removed from the database.

+#### Bookmarks List
+- The [bookmarks list](https://github.com/MeitanteiAshour/Copia/blob/master/lib/Screens/PDFScreen/pdfscreen.dart#L160) contains a list with the bookmarked pages in the PDF , if there's no bookmarked page , then it displays nothing rather than "You don't have any bookmarked pages! ". if there's items , then it displays the list of items. on clicking on *each item* the PDF view animates forward to the selected bookmarked page.

 #### Upcoming features :
 - Connect it to cloud database.